valexandrov/webpage/_posts/2025-08-22-NSF-proposal-funded.md

-We are grateful to the NSF CBET for funding our collaborative project with the experimental group from Duke University led by Prof. Moreno-Hernandez.
+We are grateful to the NSF CBET for funding our collaborative project with the experimental group from Duke University led by Prof. Ivan Moreno-Hernandez.